Who Is Woody Harrelson?

 'The People vs. Larry Flynt'

-After starring roles in 1996's The Sunchaser and the Farrelly Brothers' comedy Kingpin (1996), Harrelson sparked controversy in the biopic The People vs. Larry Flynt.
-But once the controversy faded, Harrelson's sympathetic portrayal of adult-film mogul Larry Flynt earned the actor Academy Award and Golden Globe nominations for Best Actor.
+After starring roles in 1996's The Sunchaser and the Farrelly Brothers' comedy Kingpin, Harrelson sparked controversy with that year's biopic The People vs. Larry Flynt.
+Once the controversy faded, Harrelson's sympathetic portrayal of adult-film mogul Larry Flynt earned the actor Academy Award and Golden Globe nominations for Best Actor.
 The film was lauded by critics, and his performance boosted Harrelson to A-list actor status.

-As the 1990s progressed, Harrelson landed a series of more serious film roles, including the war movie Welcome to Sarajevo (1997), the political satire Wag the Dog (1997) and the award-winning war film The Thin Red Line (1998).
+As the 1990s progressed, Harrelson landed a series of weightier roles in such projects as the political satire Wag the Dog (1997) and the war films Welcome to Sarajevo (1997) and The Thin Red Line (1998).

-One of his more prominent roles on the small screen came in January 2014, with the HBO series True Detective.
-Harrelson played Detective Marty Hart opposite Matthew McConaughey, and both actors served as executive producers.
-The show, a dark and atmospheric crime drama, was an instant critical darling and pulled in a whole new crop of fans for Harrelson.
+One of the actor's more prominent roles on the small screen came in January 2014, with season 1 of the HBO series True Detective.
+Harrelson played Detective Marty Hart opposite Matthew McConaughey, with both actors serving as executive producers.
+A dark and atmospheric crime drama, the series was an instant critical darling and pulled in a whole new crop of fans for Harrelson.
 It also earned the actor an Emmy nomination for Best Actor.

 Remaining busy with high-profile projects, Harrelson in 2017 starred as the Colonel in War for the Planet of the Apes and President Lyndon B. Johnson in Rob Reiner's political drama LBJ.
-That year, he also starred in the black comedy Three Billboards Outside Ebbing, Missouri, a smaller-budget film that made a huge splash on the awards circuit, garnering a Best Supporting Actor Oscar nomination for Harrelson.
-In 2018 he also appeared as part of an A-list ensemble cast in Solo: A Star Wars Story, as criminal Tobias Beckett who would become Han's mentor.
+That year he also starred in the black comedy Three Billboards Outside Ebbing, Missouri, a smaller-budget film that made a huge splash on the awards circuit, garnering a Best Supporting Actor Oscar nomination for Harrelson.

 Environmental and Marijuana Activism